Topological and Geometric filtration for products: Friedlander-Mazur conjecture

 \section{Friedlander-Mazur conjecture}

-In this section we will show that the Friedlander-Mazur conjecture holds for the product of a smooth projective curve and a smooth projective surface, the product of two smooth projective surfaces.
+In this section we will show that the Friedlander-Mazur conjecture holds for the product of a smooth projective curve and a smooth projective surface and the product of some projective threefold and an ellipit curve.
 For a smooth projective threefold $X$, the surjection of the cycle class map $\Phi_{1,4}\otimes \Q: L_1H_4(X)_{\Q} \to H_4(X,\Q)$ is equivalent to a positive answer to many questions including the Grothendieck standard conjecture B in the algebraic cycle theory.
-Then we apply the idea further to prove that the Frielander-Mazur conjecture holds for the products of smooth projective curves.

 \begin{proposition} Let $X = C \times S$, where $C$ is a smooth projective curve and $S$ is a smooth projective surface.
-Then $\Phi_{1,4}: L_1H_4(X)_{\Q} \to H_4(X,\Q)$ is surjective. \end{proposition}
+Then $\Phi_{1,4}: L_1H_4(X, \Q) \to H_4(X,\Q)$ is surjective. \end{proposition}

 \begin{proof}[The first proof of Proposition \ref{Prop4.1}] Since $X=C\times S$, we have a map $\mZ_p(C)\wedge \mZ_q(S)\to \mZ_1(C\times S)=\mZ_1(X)$ for nonnegative integers $p,q$ such that $p+q=1$, where $\wedge$ is the smash map.
 This map induces a map of Lawson homology $L_pH_k(C)\otimes L_qH_l(S)\to L_1H_4(X)$ for nonnegative integers $k\geq 2p,l\geq 2q$, where $k+l=4$.
 Moreover, this map commutes with the natural transformation $\Phi_{*,*}:L_*H_*(-)\to H_*(-)$ and hence we have the following commutative diagram